ECONOMIC INCENTIVES FOR HISTORIC PRESERVATION

 AT THE LOCAL LEVEL

-The City of Fort Worth’s Historic Site Tax Exemption allows owners of locally-designated properties to freeze the City’s portion of their property taxes at the pre-improvement rate for up to 15 years.
-Eligibility for the Tax Exemption requires that an amount equal to or greater than 30% of the assessed valuation of the improvements be spent on rehabilitation.
+The City of Fort Worth’s Historic Site Tax Exemption allows owners of locally-designated properties to freeze the City’s portion of their property taxes at the pre-improvement rate for up to 15 years for HSE properties and up to 10 years for HC properties.
+Eligibility for the Tax Exemption requires that an amount equal to or greater than 20% of the assessed valuation of the improvements be spent on rehabilitation.

 AT THE STATE LEVEL